Canon 1D X Mark II vs Panasonic TS7

 Both the 1DX Mark II and the TS7 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the TS7 followed on from the Panasonic TS6.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D X Mark II vs Panasonic TS7

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic TS7 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X Mark II: